justint1997/PeleLMeX/Docs/sphinx/manual/Validation.rst

 and right boundaries and outflow at the top and bottom boundaries.
 The left and right inflow boundaries correspond to the oxidizer and fuel inlet sides respectively, with an oxidizer/fuel jet section of diameter :math:`d_{jet} = 0.5 cm` (``prob.jet_radius`` of 0.0025) centered at the boundary.
-The remainder of each side’s inflow boundary consists of inert inflow sections with composition of pure N2.
+The remainder of the inflow boundary consists of inert inflow sections with composition of pure N2.
 The oxidizer jet section composition is that of air, while the fuel jet section composition is pure gaseous Dodecane.
 The inert inflow velocity on the left and right is set equal to the oxidizer and fuel jet velocities, respectively, in order to eliminate shear interactions between the inert and jet